 Michael has been a strong advocate for victims and strengthening Canada’s criminal justice system.
 Michael sponsored Bill S-217, known as Wynn’s Law, in honour of the late Constable David Wynn who was shot and killed by a career criminal out on bail.
 Wynn’s Law would amend the Criminal Code to make it mandatory for the criminal history of bail applicants to be disclosed at bail hearings, something that could have saved the life of Constable Wynn.

-Michael has also been an advocate for jurors, which represents the last form of mandatory civic duty in Canada.
-In 2018, Michael introduced Bill C-417, which would amend the Criminal Code so that jurors suffering from mental health issues arising from their jury service can disclose all aspects of their jury service with medical health professionals without criminal penalty.
+Michael has also been an advocate for jurors, which is the last form of mandatory civic duty in Canada.
+In 2018, Michael introduced Bill C-417, which would amend the Criminal Code so that former jurors suffering from mental health issues arising from their jury service can disclose all aspects of their jury service with medical health professionals without criminal penalty.
 The Bill passed unanimously at all stages in the House of Commons, a significant achievement given that few Private Members’ Bills introduced by opposition MPs pass at any stage.
 The 2019 election was called before the Bill could be voted on in the Senate.

 In January 2020, Michael called on Prime Minister Justin Trudeau to support Taiwan’s participation in the World Health Organization, as part of an internationally coordinated response to COVID-19.
 In reply, Trudeau announced for the first time Canada’s support for Taiwan’s participation.

 Michael is a lifelong resident of St. Albert and an active community volunteer.
 He is a Lector at St. Albert Catholic Parish and a member of the Knights of Columbus, St. Albert Rotary Club and the St. Albert and District Chamber of Commerce.